stealsocks/joodaloop.com/content/notes/design.md

 1. Point size should be 10–12 points in printed documents, 15-25 pixels on the web.
 2. Line spacing should be 120–145% of the point size.
-3. The average line length should be 45–90 characters (including spaces).
+3. The average line length should be 45–90 characters (including spaces). *In CSS, this is approximately 38rem.*
 4. Put only [one space between sentences](https://practicaltypography.com/one-space-between-sentences.html).
 5. Never choose Times New Roman or Arial, as those fonts are favored only by the apathetic and sloppy.